 How To Do Domain Switching – The Proper Way

 As in the past 12 months, my team and I migrated several sites with a total of some 50.000 URLs, I think I’ve earned the right to talk about this at length.
 But I won’t do that here.
-Here, let me just point out that switching a domain is a lot more than copying all your content onto a new, squeaky clean domain.
+Here, let me just point out that domain migration is a lot more than copying all your content onto a new, squeaky clean domain.

 The first thing to do is consider the shortcomings of your existing site.
 Since you will be moving all your content onto a new domain, now’s a perfect chance to fix any Information Architecture issues such as: